What is Cloud Computing: Definition, History, Types, Deployment models

 Platform as a service (PaaS)

 The second layer of the cloud computing model offers a platform on which customers can develop, deploy, test, and manage their own applications without worrying about the underlying Infrastructure.
-This layer provides customers with pre-configured software, development languages, tools (such as Java, Python, .NET, etc.), and an operating system.

 When to use PaaS